univention/ucs-school/doc/devel/ram/concept_proposal.md

 If anything is ever undefined (a condition, a role, a permission, etc.), the response for evaluating the Rego code should always be "false", and not "undefined".

+##### B7: All responses from conditions are cast to booleans

+Conditions, custom or default, should always return a boolean.
+We want to prevent a scenario where a custom condition could return an object or string, that could then somehow be used to expose internal data.

+For this reason, all output of conditions should be cast to a boolean using `cast_boolean`.
+This has the effect of keeping booleans as they are, and converting everything else to `undefined`.
+As explained in **B6**, "undefined" should then always evaluate as false, the actor/target does not meet the condition.

 #### Guardian API

 ##### Preconditions